nafasebra/awesome-webdesign-tools/README.md

 - [Am i responsive](https://ui.dev/amiresponsive) - Show off how responsive design looks across different browsers easily with this 4 in 1 viewport tool
 - [What runs](https://www.whatruns.com/) - Explore the world of website technologies with WhatRuns.com.
 Identify content management systems (CMS), frameworks, analytics tools, and more.
 - [Clean mock](https://cleanmock.com/) - Mockup your website and design simply and beautifully.
+- [Really good emails](https://reallygoodemails.com/) - With over 12,000 curated emails and counting, discover the best examples to help build your next campaign.
+Get inspiration and join millions of marketers.
+- [Seona Ai](https://seona.usestyle.ai/new) - Streamline your SEO efforts with Seona!
+Our AI-powered assistant provides automatic weekly optimizations, ensuring your small business ranks higher on search engines.
+Start your journey towards more visibility and growth today with Seona.

 ## learning